 Vertrel® C-HD has zero ozone-depletion potential.
 It is used extensively to replace CFC-113, methyl chloroform, hydrochlorofluorocarbons (HCFCs), and perfluorocarbons (PFCs) in several applications.

 Vertrel® C-HD has been accepted by the U.S. Environmental Protection Agency (EPA) under the Significant New Alternatives Policy (SNAP) program as a substitute for ozone-depleting substances.
-Vertrel® C-HD is not included in the SARA Title III Section 313 list of toxic chemicals, and is not subject to SARA Title III (EPCRA) reporting requirements.
+Vertrel® C-HD is not included in the SARA Title III Section 313 list of toxic chemicals and not subject to SARA Title III (EPCRA) reporting requirements.

 The components of Vertrel® C-HD are listed in the TSCA inventory.
 One component, HFC-43-10mee, is subject to the Significant New Use Rule (SNUR) and should be used only in the applications indicated in the Vertrel® C-HD Safety Data Sheet regulatory section.

 Flammability and Toxicity